 7. Expand Their Vocabulary

-When you and your child visit the museum for the first time, for instance, introduce words like “painting” and “sculpture,” and explain to them what each word means as you look through the exhibits
+When you and your child visit a museum for the first time, for instance, introduce words like “painting” and “sculpture,” and explain to them what each word means as you look through the exhibits.

 8. Feed Their Passion

 If your child is crazy about seashells or rocks, encourage them to collect and learn about them.